joan-chep/WEEK_13_IP_CORE/README.md

 #### By **{Joan Chepkwony}**
 ## Description
 {
-Part 1:  Using R programming to identify which individuals are the most likely to click on the ads.
+Part 1:  Using R programming to identify which individuals are the most likely to click on the ads. ( Supervised Learning)

 Part 1 R pubs Link: https://rpubs.com/Joan_Chep/883013

-Part 2:  understanding and identifying the customer behaviour on an e-commmerce website for the Kira Plastinina brand.
+Part 2:  understanding and identifying the customer behaviour on an e-commmerce website for the Kira Plastinina brand. ( Unsupervised Learning)

-Part 2 R pubs Link:
+Part 2 R pubs Link: https://rpubs.com/Joan_Chep/883067

 }
 ## Setup/Installation Requirements